Step-By-Step Guide to Making Infographics

 Organize your content using graphics.
 Segment your content and strengthen your messaging using relevant graphics.

 Keep your infographic design clean and simple.
 Your audience should be able to process the information you’re trying to share fairly quickly.
+If you need a starting point, consider exploring the pre-made templates on Canva.

 Design Tip: Use overlays like shapes to create sections to reduce the use of too many graphics